botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 {{< callout context="danger" title="Danger: Out of Date" icon="outline/alert-octagon" >}}

 Note: This page is no longer updated with the latest versions of codes/commands.
-If you plan to copy paste codes for your server, see [this website](https://yagpdb-cc.github.io) which is frequently updated with new community-contributed commands.
+If you plan to copy paste codes for your server, please see the [community-ran repository](https://yagpdb-cc.github.io) of custom commands, which is frequently updated with newly contributed commands.

 {{< /callout >}}